Why Publishers Struggle to Sell More Sponsorships and Marketers Struggle to Prove They Work

 You cannot optimize what you cannot see.

-And you cannot prove what you never measured.
+You cannot prove what you never measured.

 Until now, I treated this as something we needed to fix for Wellput campaigns.
 But Jeanne’s episode made the broader point impossible to ignore.
 If we help marketers see the value in tracking and sharing this data with partners, it improves not just Wellput but every newsletter publisher and every channel in their marketing program.